NewcastleRSE/rse-team-website/jannetta-steyn.md

 ---
 After many years in industry as a software engineer Dr. Jannetta Steyn returned to university to study for a Masters in Bioinformatics followed by a PhD in computational neuroscience.
 She then joined the Bioinformatics Support Unit of Newcastle University for two and a half years after which she worked as a Senior Research Associate in the School of Computing.
 In 2019 she joined the Research Software Engineering Team as a Senior Research Software Engineer.
 In 2020 she qualified as a Carpentries Instuctor and has since taken the lead in organising and instructing Software Carpentries workshops at the University.

-Jannetta is a STEM Ambassador enjoys taking part in outreach activities to make the public aware of the research that is being done at the university.
+Jannetta is a STEM Ambassador and enjoys taking part in outreach activities to make the public aware of the research that is being done at the university.